 Pennsylvania’s zoos and wildlife parks invite you to get in touch with the state’s wild side.
 Get an up-close view of majestic mammals, birds, reptiles, amphibians, and even some really cool bugs from around the world year-round.
 You’ll also get to learn in a fun and interesting way about the conservation efforts underway to help ensure the planet’s many endangered species will survive and thrive for the next several millennia.

 Catch primates swinging from tree to tree, big majestic cats on the prowl, and meerkats digging and looking out from their ground-based Meerkat Maze.
 These are just some of the nearly 1,300 animals you’ll find at the Philadelphia Zoo.
-You might even spy various animals roaming throughout the park on designated “mesh trails” with the newest innovation, Zoo360.
+You might even spy various animals roaming throughout the park at Zoo360, a campus-wide network of see-through mesh trails that affords more opportunities for animals to roam around and above Zoo grounds.

-Bonus: The Zoo’s annual Summer Ale Festival is set among big cats, great apes, and exotic creatures!
-Join the fun on June 22.
+Bonus: Back and better than ever, Zoo Camp is set among big cats, great apes, and exotic creatures!
+Join the fun starting on June 22.

 Get ready to take a trip around the world with a visit to the Pittsburgh Zoo and PPG Aquarium.
 Venture to The Islands for an eye-to-eye view of siamangs, Visayan warty pigs, Philippine crocodiles, and clouded leopards, then travel to a Jungle Odyssey to gaze at fossas, capybaras, ocelots, giant anteaters, and a pygmy hippo.
 See polar bears, sea otters, and sand tiger sharks at Water’s Edge, and a veritable host of underwater creatures at the aquarium.

-Welcome Eva and Desta, the two new lionesses who have joined Nala in the completely renovated lion area at the Erie Zoo and Botanical Gardens.
-They join the familiar favorites, including baby Otis and his Orangutan family, Amur leopards Nia and Rowdy, Amur tigers Victor and Anna, the Canadian lynxes Russell and Martina, and Mimi and Max, the two American river otters..
+The Erie Zoo and Botanical Gardens is home to more than 100 animals of varying species, including baby Otis and his Orangutan family, Amur leopards Nia and Rowdy, Amur tigers Victor and Anna, the Canadian lynxes Russell and Martina, and Mimi and Max, the two American river otters.
 Plant lovers, the botanical gardens throughout the zoo are sure to impress, with many specially designed to feature plants that complement an exhibit’s theme.

 Do you know the difference between an alligator and a crocodile?
 (Hint: One has a more rounded snout.)
-How about, where do wild turkeys like to sleep?
+How about, wherewild turkeys like to sleep?
 Unlock these mysteries at ZooAmerica North American Wildlife Park in Hershey to learn some fascinating info about the more than 200 North American animals, including bears, bobcats, lynx, coati, desert kingsnake, and bald eagles.

 The Lehigh Valley Zoo in Schnecksville has embraced the “wild” in wildlife from the days of its founding as a game preserve in 1906, providing a place where both bison and elk could roam freely undisturbed.
 Today, you can still see herds of bison and elk, along with more than 300 other animals representing 125 species from around the world whose names literally encompass the alphabet from A (African penguins) to Z (zebras).

 Birds, birds and more birds are waiting for you at The National Aviary in Pittsburgh.
 Come face-to-face with an African Penguin, watch Flamingos dance, and get up close to amazing birds of prey.
-Home to more than 500 exotic and colorful birds representing more than 150 species, the aviary also has a number of animals from the various ecosystems, including the two male sloths Wookiee and Valentino, and the newest addition, baby girl sloth Vivien.
+Home to more than 500 exotic and colorful birds representing more than 150 species, the aviary also has a number of animals from the various ecosystems, including the two male sloths Wookiee, Valentino, and Vivien.

 Bonus: Celebrate mom with a Mother’s Day brunch on May 12 with gourmet items from Atria’s including cinnamon egg twist French toast, bourbon glazed ham, seasonal antipasti, and freshly baked quiche.
 Sip a brunch cocktail and enjoy visits from beautiful owls as you dine.
 After brunch, explore the National Aviary’s immersive habitats!